 Future Care’s Caring for the Yacht Crew and Passenger Program

 Future Care’s Caring for the Yacht Crew and Passenger program provides both primary and secondary healthcare for the yacht owner’s crew and passengers.
-Our specially tailored program offers the yacht owner complete peace of mind regarding both the emergency and routine medical needs of those for whom he is responsible, providing one stop, complete medical management plan for his crew and passengers world-wide.
+Our specially tailored program offers the yacht owner complete peace of mind regarding both the emergency and routine medical needs of those for whom he or she is responsible, providing a one stop, complete medical management plan for his or her crew and passengers world-wide.